Rules & Code of Conduct

 The Panel conducts regular reviews of active mobility regulations to enhance road and path safety.
 You can view AMAP’s past reports below:

-From 1 July 2020, only UL2272 motorised PMDs are allowed on cycling paths.
-Non-UL2272 e-scooters that were registered with LTA have been automatically de-registered.
+Only UL2272 motorised PMDs are allowed on cycling paths.
+Non-UL2272 e-scooters that were previously registered with LTA have been automatically de-registered since July 2020.
 It is an offence to ride a non-UL2272 motorised PMD on public paths, and first-time offenders may face a fine of up to $10,000 and/or up to 6 months' jail term, if convicted.
 It is also an offence to ride an unregistered e-scooter on public paths, and first-time offenders may face a fine of up to $2,000 and/or up to 3 months' jail term, if convicted.

 Non-UL2272 motorised PMDs are a fire risk, and should be properly and safely disposed of.
 If a non-UL2272 motorised PMD causes a fire that results in property damage or death, criminal investigations may be conducted.